The History of

 In 1948, the parish acquired a residence on the corner of Lafayette and Walnut and opened a school with 39 pupils taught by Benedictine sisters from St. Scholastica in Fort Smith.
 The school grew to 105 students by 1954, and construction began on a new school building for 1st through 8th grades.
 An all-day Kindergarten program was added in 1955 and a ninth grade was added in September of 1956.
 As the years passed, enrollment dropped, and the 7th, 8th and 9th grades were discontinued.
 The Benedictine Sisters continued to run the school until 1971 when the Franciscan Sisters of Wheaton, Illinois joined the teaching staff with an additional four lay teachers.
 From 1982 to 1986, a Franciscan Brother, Andrew Schmidt, served as principal of the school.
 He was followed by Mrs. Ann Ferrell Wilson, who served as principal for 10 years.
 During her tenure she oversaw an expansion of the school to nearly 300 students and 14 teachers.
 Deacon Chuck Marino succeeded Mrs. Wilson in 1996 and Mrs. Paula Thiessen became principal in 1999 at which time the school added a 7th grade class.

-In September 2014, St. Joseph School was named as a 2014 National Blue Ribbon Exemplary High Performing School by the U.S. Department of Education becoming the first non-public school in NWA to receive this highest award in American education.
+Mr. Jason Pohlmeier was hired as principal in 2014.
+Mr. Pohlmeier was principal of St. Edward Catholic School in Little Rock from 2009 to 2014 and served on the ANSAA accreditation team at St. Joseph in January 2014.
+In September 2014, St. Joseph School was named as a 2014 National Blue Ribbon Exemplary High Performing School by the U.S. Department of Education, becoming the first non-public school in NWA to receive this highest award in American education.
 Also in 2014, St. Joseph was named “Best Private School” in Northwest Arkansas by CitiScapes Magazine for the first time.
+At the end of the 2014-2015 school year, Mr. Wilburn announced he was moving, and Mrs. Michelle Hightower was hired as Assistant Principal.
+Mrs. Hightower had served as a teacher at St. Joseph for fourteen years and as a school board member for two.

+Prior to the start of the 2019-2020 school year, it was announced that Mr. Mark Wilburn would return to his position as Assistant Principal.
+The Wilburn family had returned to Fayetteville in January 2019.
+Mrs. Michelle Hightower returned to the junior high teaching team.
 In the fall of 2019, St. Joseph was named “Best Private School” in Northwest Arkansas by CitiScapes Magazine for the sixth consecutive year.
 In October 2020, St. Joseph Catholic School was again named a National Blue Ribbon Exemplary High Performing School.
 In receiving this award a second time, St. Joseph became the first repeat winner of this award among all nonpublic schools in the state of Arkansas.

+In March 2020, all schools in Arkansas and many throughout the country transitioned to remote learning in response to the COVID-19 pandemic.
+St. Joseph continued to offer instruction in new content through a variety of synchronous and asynchronous learning tools.
+Student test scores remained at the consistently high standard that the school had set despite the challenges of remote learning.
 The 2020-21 school year began in the shadow of the COVID-19 pandemic.
 The return-to-school options that were offered by other area schools did not meet the needs of many area families.
 As a result, St. Joseph began the 2020-2021 school year with an enrollment of 340 students in grades PK3-8, which included ninety-two new students from sixty new families.
 By the start of the 2022-2023 school year, the enrollment had grown to 378 students.

-Prior to the start of the 2024-25 school year, the school announced a new mission statement that was developed with input of school board, staff, and others over the course of two years.
+The school announced a new mission statement to begin the 2024-2025 school year.
+The new mission statement was developed with input of school board, staff, and others over the course of two years.
 The school motto of “I will try my best every day to Learn, to Love others, and to Act like Jesus,” has been foundational for the St. Joseph culture for decades.
-The new mission statement is intended to be viewed with the motto to show a complete picture of what St. Joseph Catholic School intends to me.
+The new mission statement is intended to be viewed with the motto to show a complete picture of what St. Joseph Catholic School intends to be.
 The new mission statement reads:

 “St. Joseph Catholic School provides well-rounded Catholic education to the Northwest Arkansas community, forming students to be lights to the world.
 St. Joseph maintains the high standards of the Catholic educational tradition by meeting students at their individual academic and physical levels and leading them to higher achievement.
 Members of the St. Joseph family uphold the two-fold commandment of Jesus Christ to love God—through prayer and liturgy—and to love neighbor—through service and mutual respect—recognizing the dignity of all people made in the image and likeness of God.”